-Random orbital sanders are round and usually come in two sizes, 5 or 6 inches in diameter.
+Random orbit sander is round and usually comes in two sizes, 5 or 6 inches in diameter.

 The second and most important thing is the way they work.
 The base plate in orbital sanders vibrates in tiny circles or orbits.

 The pad in random orbital sander vibrates in “random orbits” similar to orbital sander and spins in circles.
 This makes them more versatile as you can achieve fairly good material removal as well as a smooth finish.

 And I’m sure as you’ll learn about sanders, you’ll want to add a random orbit sander or a belt sander to your power tools collection.